dogecoin/dogecoin/doc/build-windows.md

 ## Get the Source Code

-To build Dogecoin from source code, you'll need the source code.
+To build ScrapCoin from source code, you'll need the source code.
 Either check it out via `git` or download a zip file.
-(Look at the green "<> Code" button on [the Dogecoin GitHub repository](https://github.com/dogecoin/dogecoin/)).
+(Look at the green "<> Code" button on [the ScrapCoin GitHub repository](https://github.com/scrapcoin/scrapcoin/)).

 Make sure this code is available in your Ubuntu directory.
 If you've unzipped a single downloaded file, you may need to change the permissions of all extracted files with command like: